Staffordshire 401-500

 VELLUM

-INDENTURE ANTIQUE DEED Rushall Staffordshire PRATT > TAYLOR 1894
+INDENTURE ANTIQUE DEED Rushall Staffordshire PRATT

-WOLVERHAMPTON IN THE COUNTY OF STAFFORD OF THE ONE PART AND JOSEPH TAYLOR OF
+OF WOLVERHAMPTON IN THE COUNTY OF STAFFORD OF THE ONE PART AND JOSEPH TAYLOR

-IN THE COUNTY OF STAFFORD SIZES 10.5 INS X 16 INS IN FINE TO VERY FINE
+RUSHALL IN THE COUNTY OF STAFFORD SIZES 10.5 INS X 16 INS IN FINE TO VERY FINE

 CONDITION - ESCUTCHEONED REVENUE STAMP ON TWO SHEETS OF PARCHMENT WAX SEALS |